conjikidow/bump-version/README.md

 ### Workflow Example

-Below is an example workflow you can add to your repository to automatically bump the version when a pull request is merged.
+Below are example workflows you can add to your repository to automatically bump the version when a pull request is merged.
-You can save it in a file such as `.github/workflows/bump-version.yaml`.
+You can save them in a file such as `.github/workflows/bump-version.yaml`.

 Make sure your workflow includes the following:

 - The `on: pull_request: types: [closed]` trigger to run the workflow whenever a pull request is closed.
 - The condition `if: github.event.pull_request.merged == true` to ensure the workflow only proceeds if the pull request was merged.
-- The permissions under `permissions:` to allow the workflow to update repository contents and pull requests.
+- The `permissions:` section to allow the workflow to update repository contents and pull requests.

+#### Basic Example

 ```yaml
 name: Bump Version